idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Add your translation of this segment to your translation memories, and move on to the next segment in the source document.

-Also in action menu.
+Also in Action menu.

 **Add segment to memory and go to next untranslated segment**	Ctrl+Enter

 Add your translation of this segment to your translation memories and move on to the next untranslated segment in the source document.

-Also in action menu.
+Also in Action menu.

 **Add selection to abbreviations**	Ctrl+Shift+M

 Add a selected fragment of the segment to abbreviations.

 Also in Resources > Abbreviations submenu.

 **Add selection to non-translatable fragments**	Alt+P